stereobooster/stereobooster.github.io/_drafts/on-writing.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Writing)

 Not everyone who can write is writer.
 Not everyone who owns camera is photographer.
-If I would by dantist chair, it won't make me dantist.
+If I would buy dantist chair, it won't make me dantist.

 ## Books